 7. Enter General, Administrative and Selling Expenses

-Now we need to project all of your General, Administrative, and Selling expenses in the tables below:
+Now we need to project all of your General, Administrative, and Selling expenses.

 The first question we ask is “How many days does it take you to pay your bills?”
 Again this question will impact your statement of cash flows, not your income statement.

 Next you will need to input your corporate income tax rate if you anticipate paying corporate taxes.

 Lastly, you will need to enter projected expenses for the first 12 months for various categories like:

 You are done!
 Now you can download your financial projections as an Excel document.

 9. View and Edit Your Financial Statement

 Below is a screenshot of our completed financial statement projection.

 There are 2 ways you can edit your financial projections.

 - Edit the Excel Spreadsheet – The first tab of your Excel Spreadsheet file will be a data entry sheet.
 You can change the data directly in the Excel file to change your projections.
 If you are not comfortable with Excel, then I suggest logging back into ProjectionHub and editing your financials.